grakhell/ExpandingLayout/README.md

 # Expanding Layout
-Layout that's can be expanded or collapsed
+Android view layout that's can be expanded or collapsed

 ## Download
 Grab via Gradle: